Chapter 2: Showdown in the Wastes

 Back in the present, Vincent woke up in tube of fluid not unlike the one used to hold Zack and Cloud when they were being experimented upon.
 Outside, he saw Shalua at work on the computer, and the game gave us our chapter prompt: “Headquarters Under Siege”… which if you think about it, kind of spoils the event, doesn’t it?

 Seeing Vincent was awake, Dr. Rui let him out and informed him he was at WRO Headquarters.
 Discussing how he collapsed, Vincent mentioned the name “Chaos” and this seizes Shalua’s attention.
 It seems she knows about Chaos thanks to the research of Lucrecia, properly named here as Dr. Lucrecia Crescent, who was researching “the Chaos gene.”
 The idea that Lucrecia was researching Chaos is news to Vincent, and Shalua reveals that Chaos was the subject of Dr. Crescent’s doctoral thesis.
-Shalua describes Chaos as “one of the sentient xenoforms residing among us,” but whatever else she has to say is faded out as Vincent zones out and thinks about Lucrecia in private.
+Shalua describes Chaos as “one of the sentient xenoforms residing among us,” but whatever else she has to say from that point on is faded out as Vincent zones out and thinks about Lucrecia in private.
 Ahh, if only this had happened when Genesis was quoting LOVELESS!
 Vincent asks to see the thesis but Shalua says they don’t have a copy, only a few scraps that she happened to see in Shinra’s archives.
 Wait, so this thesis basically doesn’t exist, but you were still shocked to learn that Vincent doesn’t know anything about it?

 Elsewhere, Kari Wahlgreen’s still-unnamed character is at work, a piece of orange Materia on the desk beside her.
 Azul comes to ask her about Vincent’s location, but she can’t be certain, though she’s determined enough to identify the apparently-secret WRO headquarters.
 She and Azul decide to deal with the WRO, Wahlgreen’s character taking the Materia with her.

 Shalua starts to insist that they find more data on Lucrecia’s research, definitely not out of personal curiosity, only for an alarm to sound and for us to discover that Azul has led Deepground straight to headquarters.
-In a continued effort on the part of the writers to do whatever they want no matter how little sense it makes, the writers take this world with cameras, computers, cell phone and presumably radio and yet somehow Deepground is basically already inside the defence perimeter by the time that Shalua, apparently the only person qualified to turn on the security system, is able to raise the blast doors and trap WRO inside with their attackers.
+In a continued effort on the part of the writers to do whatever they want no matter how little sense it makes, the writers take this world with cameras, computers, cell phone and presumably radio, and yet somehow Deepground is basically already inside the defence perimeter by the time that Shalua, apparently the only person qualified to turn on the security system, is able to raise the blast doors and trap WRO inside with their attackers.
 Oh yeah, I definitely believe an organization of this staggering competence was put together by Reeve Tuesti.
 Azul breaks through the blast doors with his bare fists, and by the time Vincent makes his way to the ground floor from the basement labs, they’ve occupied the entire fucking building.

 Cutting back to Shalua, she discovers Wahlgreen’s character entering the perimeter and is quite shocked, even after a casual glance.

-God I hated this section of gameplay, and I wasn’t even playing.
-Starting in the atrium lobby, Kyle spent the next seventeen minutes trying to track down all the game’s damnable triggers to advance the plot.
+God, I hated this section of gameplay, and I wasn’t even playing.
+Starting in the atrium lobby, Kyle spent the next seventeen minutes trying to track down all the game’s damnable trigger zones to advance the plot.
 Just to get out of this one room, and only temporarily!
 And what a nice, calming jazz soundtrack to accompany our siege!
 The first sub-mission had Kyle trying to rescue Reeve, with his performance graded on a timer.
 This involved an admittedly hilarious moment where a Deepground soldier took advantage of the omnipresent explosive barrels in 2000s shooters to roll one down the stairs and on top of Vincent’s head as we stared in mixed confusion, bafflement and admiration.
 Then there was a section where a rocket launcher-wielding soldier fired three rockets into Vincent’s face and in a row, which is always funny.

 At the end, we discovered that Reeve was fine, being defended by none other than Cait Sith, which… which I don’t even want to think about because it doesn’t even make sense.
 We then returned to the atrium, trying to hunt down Azul.
 Kyle passed the controller to me at this point (I can tell the exact moment in the footage, because I get lost on my way back through the hall), and Vincent spots Azul over a balcony.
 Unfortunately, you can’t simply pursue Azul: we had to complete a turret sequence before we were allowed to carry on, keeping us in this endless atrium sequence for another few minutes, bringing our total up to around 20 spent minutes in just this one room.
 Hey, guess what?
-It returns in a later stage!
+This room returns in a later stage!

 By this point in the game if not earlier, jukeboxes began to stock Hi-Potions and Ethers.
-Ethers restore only a little MP (MP doesn’t have a numerical display, so I can’t say how much), you can carry 2 of them and they cost 1000, though Kyle and I only really used them for bosses.
+Ethers restore only a little MP (MP doesn’t have a numerical display, so I can’t say how much), you can carry 2 of them and they cost 1000 gil, though Kyle and I only really used them for bosses.
 Ethers are never upgraded to Dry Ethers or Mega Ethers, so you’d better hope you’re impressed with them as-is!
 Hi-Potions, meanwhile, restore 700 HP and you can hold 2 at 300 a pop.

 Finally, it was time to track down Azul, though that involved a few encounters with the shield robots that Square Enix would later employ against Zack in Crisis Core.
 Eventually, we came to an empty room where we noticed a mostly invisible, cloaked figure following Vincent.
-Shalua appeared, and after an incredibly cheap “Oh snap, why is she pointing the gun at Vincent?” fake-out, the cloaked figure revealed themselves to be Wahlgreen’s character (why was she pointing the gun at Vincent?
+Shalua appeared, and after an incredibly cheap, “Oh snap, why is she pointing the gun at Vincent?” fake-out, the cloaked figure revealed themselves to be Wahlgreen’s character (why was she pointing the gun at Vincent?
 Wahlgreen’s character was over there).
 Shalua finally identified Walhgreen’s character as “Shelke,” which is the Urdu word for “orange.”

 It didn’t take much conversation for Kyle and I to realize that the only two naturally-coloured redheads in a Japanese game were probably related, and we soon learned that they were sisters.
 So, if Shalua knew Shelke’s name because they were sisters… were the Tsviets promoted based on their already-existing colour names, or…?
 Shalua started to say that “we’ve both changed so much,” only to correct herself and say that “you haven’t changed at all,” which she meant literally: apparently, Shelke’s mutations at Deepground have kept her in the body of a nine year old for ten years (“nine,” Square Enix, really?
 She looks like she’s at least a preteen).
 This opens an obvious question, the question that Square Enix should have considered before they put it on the table but just as obviously did not: …why?

 What motivation was behind Square Enix making the incredibly curious narrative decision to keep Shelke in the body of a nine year-old?
 I promise: it has absolutely no impact on the plot except for Shelke to briefly angst about it in a vague manner, which could have been replaced with any number of more feasible sources of angst.
-I had originally written a long paragraph exploring possible rationalizations for this plot point and why I felt they were unreasonable, but now I can only see two possibilities with a common root: that root being that Square Enix wanted a 9 year old villain just really, really bad, for its own sake, but didn’t want to feel guilty about Vincent shooting her, so they gave her a 19 year old mind.
+I had originally written a long paragraph exploring possible rationalizations for this plot point and why I felt they were unreasonable, but now I can only see two possibilities.
+I’ll discuss both of them later, but they have a common root: that root being that Square Enix wanted a 9 year old villain just really, really bad, for its own sake, but didn’t want to feel guilty about Vincent shooting her, so they gave her a 19 year old mind.
 Considering the highly dubious reasons that stories have made characters “mentally an adult but in a child’s body” in the past (and I hope you know what I’m talking about) Square probably shouldn’t have made the attempt, since it throws them into some incredibly skeevy territory.
 In fact, they probably should have taken steps to make sure they didn’t resemble that sort of thing in any way in any way, at any cost.